-At this end level, you design your ads in a creative way which includes images, video’s, text, URL’s and call-to-action button.
-We can create multiple ads with different copy and images within a single ad set.
-You can split test to improve your campaign performance in a most effective way.
+At this end level, you design your ads creatively, including images, videos, text, URL, and call-to-action buttons.
+We can create multiple ads with different copies and images within a single ad set.
+You can split test to improve your campaign performance most effectively.

-You can also edit the ad after whenever you require.
-Click edit next to creative area or click the wheel to see the ad set information and can edit from there.
+You can also edit the ad whenever you require.
+Click edit next to the creative area or click the wheel to see the ad set information and can edit from there.

-Setting up proper campaigns can help you better organise, optimise and measure the performance of your Ads.
-The right structure can help you to measure results, test different audiences, identify which ads work better.
+Setting up proper campaigns can help you better organize, optimize and measure the performance of your Ads.
+So, the right structure can help you to measure results, test different audiences, and identify which ads work better.

 Conclusion and Tip:

-Your campaign objective should be defined, your ad set needs to be set with your target audience & budget, create multiple ads to optimise creative and your ad should be creative with your message or offer that people want to see.
+Your campaign objective should be defined.
+Your ad set needs to be set with your target audience & budget, create multiple ads to optimize creativity, and your ad should be creative with your message or offer that people want to see.